 North Macedonia: Social Democrats score narrow election win

-SKOPJE, North Macedonia (AP) — A pro-Western party in North Macedonia is poised to try to form a coalition government following a narrow election victory.
+SKOPJE, North Macedonia (AP) — North Macedonia’s pro-Western Social Democrats said they were ready Thursday to start complicated power-sharing negotiations after winning a narrow election victory in a poll held up for months by the COVID-19 pandemic.

-The Social Democrats led by former prime minister Zoran Zaev declared victory Thursday after receiving 36% of the vote with 94% of ballots counted, according to official results.
+Former Prime Minister Zoran Zaev’s Social Democrats declared victory after receiving 36% of the vote with 94% of ballots counted, according to official results.

 But main conservative rivals VMRO-DPMNE were less than two percentage points behind and insisted they could ultimately prevail in coalition negotiations and form a government.

+International observers, announcing the preliminary findings of their monitoring mission, described the election as being “well-managed.”

+The election involved two days of advance voting due to the pandemic and follows a spike in cases.
+Authorities Thursday announced 94 new infections and eight deaths, raising the confirmed death toll to 401.

-Zaev, 45, led the country’s effort to end a decades-long name dispute with neighbor Greece, clearing the way for the former Yugoslav republic to join NATO earlier this year.
+Zaev, 45, led the country’s effort to end a decades-long name dispute with neighboring Greece, clearing the way for the former Yugoslav republic to join NATO earlier this year.

-Coalition talks will involve parties representing the country’s ethnic Albanian minority which makes up nearly a quarter of the country’s 2.1 million population.
+Coalition talks will involve parties representing the country’s ethnic Albanian minority, which makes up nearly a quarter of the country’s 2.1 million population.
+The main minority party, the DUI, says it wants an ethnic Albanian politician as prime minister as a condition for coalition talks — a demand that the two main parties have flatly rejected.

+Political analyst Albert Musliu told the AP that power-sharing negotiations, which are expected to last several weeks, are likely to be complicated.

+“We’ll have to wait for the final results because even a small difference between political parties could make essential changes to the upcoming negotiations,″ he said.

 Surrounded by party officials wearing protective masks, Zaev told supporters at a post-election gathering: “You are winners, be proud.
 Progress has won.”
 He promised to continue the country’s push to join the European Union.